COVID-19 Updates & Resources

-In this time of uncertainty, preservation of the safety, health, and wellbeing of our communities is a priority for us all.
+(Updated May 22, 2020, 8:25 pm)In this time of uncertainty, preservation of the safety, health, and wellbeing of our communities is a priority for us all.
 We are in constant communication with our local and state officials, and are working to provide the most updated local information about the current response to the COVID-19 health crisis.
-We here in Blowing Rock look forward to welcoming our visitors, our friends, back to the Crown of the Blue Ridge.
-Know that when it’s time to travel again, we’ll be here.
+Remember: if you leave home, know your Ws!

 Giving and Receiving Help

 As closures and economic changes take their toll on local businesses and residents, regional assistance organizations are gearing up to provide more help.
 We have been so humbled and moved by the strength of our local community, and the openness with which its members have offered help and support to each other.
-Follow this link to find resources, or to find ways to get involved.

 Click here for small business financing and crisis relief information.

 In North Carolina, Phase 2 of the re-opening plan begins on May 22.
 Governor Roy Cooper will lift the Stay At Home Order, which will be replaced by a Safer at Home recommendation.
 A ban on gatherings of more than 10 people indoors and 25 people outdoors will be in effect during Phase 2, and everyone is still directed to physically stay at least six feet apart from others.
 All businesses must implement measures for social distancing and enhanced cleaning.
 Reduced limits on capacity will help with these measures.
 Outdoor exercise is still encouraged.
 All North Carolina Schools will continue distance learning through the 2019-2020 school year.
 Learn more about the three-phase plan to reopen NC businesses and gradually lift the Stay at Home order here.